hakavlad/nohang/README.md

 ## Some features

-- `SIGKILL` and `SIGTERM` as signals that can be sent to the victim
-- the ability to send any signal instead of SIGTERM for processes with certain names ([screenshot](https://i.imgur.com/cs1PRC5.png))
+- Sending the SIGTERM signal is default corrective action.
+If the victim does not respond to SIGTERM, with a further drop in the level of memory it gets SIGKILL.
-- impact on the badness of processes via matching their names, cmdlines and UIDs with regular expressions
+- Impact on the badness of processes via matching their
-- possibility of restarting processes via command like `systemctl restart something` if the process is selected as a victim (or run any other command)
+    - names,
+    - cmdlines and
+    - eUIDs
+    with specified regular expressions
+- If the name of the victim matches a certain regex pattern, you can run any command instead of sending the SIGTERM signal (the default corrective action) to the victim.
+For example:
+    - `sysmemctl restart foo`
+    - `kill -INT $PID` (you can override the signal sent to the victim, $PID will be replaced by the victim's PID)
+    - `kill -TERM $PID && script.sh` (in addition to sending any signal, you can run a specified script)
 - GUI notifications:
-    - OOM prevention results (displays sended signal and displays PID and name of victim)
+    - Notification of corrective actions taken and displaying the name and PID of the victim
-    - Low memory warnings (displays available memory and name of fattest process)
+    - Low memory warnings (displays available memory)
 - `zram` support (`mem_used_total` as a trigger)
 - [PSI](https://lwn.net/Articles/759658/) support (since Linux 4.20+, using `/proc/pressure/memory` and `some avg10` as a trigger)
-- customizable intensity of monitoring
+- Customizable intensity of monitoring
-- convenient configuration with a ~~well~~ commented [config file](https://github.com/hakavlad/nohang/blob/master/nohang.conf)
+- Convenient configuration with a ~~well~~ commented [config file](https://github.com/hakavlad/nohang/blob/master/nohang.conf)

 ## Requirements